GHeinzelmann/BAT.py/README.md

 # BAT.py v2.1

 The Binding Affinity Tool (BAT.py) is a python tool for fully automated absolute binding free energy (ABFE) calculations using all-atom Molecular Dynamics (MD).
 Its workflow encompasses the creation of the bound complex, generation of parameters using Antechamber, preparation of the simulation files, and post-processing to retrieve the binding free energy.
-By using the _pmemd.cuda_ software from AMBER20, it is able to perform several calculations at a reduced computational cost using graphics processing units (GPUs).
+BAT can use either the _pmemd.cuda_ software from AMBER20, or the OpenMM program combined with OpenMMtools, both capable of performing simulations at a reduced computational cost using graphics processing units (GPUs).

 The 2.1 version of BAT.py can perform ABFE calculations by two alchemical routes in the presence of restraints, either with double decoupling (DD) procedure or with the simultaneous decoupling and recoupling (SDR) method, the latter suitable for ligands with net charge.
 For the use of the APR method in addition to DD and SDR, download the 1.0 version of the code at the BATv1.0 branch, or the BAT 1.0 release.
 BAT.py is compatible with the simulation package AMBER20, also requiring a few installed programs to work properly, which are listed in the next section.